Blue: 19th-20th century

-The early 19th century saw the ancestor of the modern blue business suit, created by Beau Brummel (1776–1840), who set fashion at the London Court.
+The early 19th century saw the ancestor of the modern blue business suit, created by Beau Brummell (1776–1840), who set fashion at the London Court.
 It also saw the invention of blue jeans, a highly popular form of workers's costume, invented in 1853 by Jacob W. Davis who used metal rivets to strengthen blue denim work clothing in the California gold fields.
 The invention was funded by San Francisco entrepreneur Levi Strauss, and spread around the world.

 Van Gogh's Starry Night Over the Rhône (1888).
 Blue used to create a mood or atmosphere.
 A cobalt blue sky, and cobalt or ultramarine water.